Student Worker Responsibilities

 All students MUST sign a Confidentiality Agreement.
 Any breach of confidentiality or attempt to alter documents in any way will result in dismissal from the Federal Work Study Program.
 The Family Educational Rights and Privacy Act of 1974 is a federal law that institutions enforce and abide by to maintain the confidentiality of a student’s record.
 Student workers should direct inquiries regarding another student’s information to the supervisor.

 Students are encouraged to remain in the same position for the entire academic year.
 Periods of short employment may not look favorable to future employers.
 Federal Work Study is an opportunity to establish a good work record for your resume and obtain future letters of reference.
 If you are experiencing problems in your work area, you are encouraged to discuss concerns with your supervisor.
 If conflicts cannot be resolved, please contact the Director of Financial Aid.
 If you decide to quit your job, you should submit a written letter of resignation with your final date to your supervisor at least two weeks in advance.

 A student cannot work on holidays and weekends without prior written permission from the Financial Aid Office.

 Should you be terminated, a Termination/Job Release form will be filled out by your supervisor specifying the reason for dismissal.

 The award letter lists the maximum amount you are allowed to earn in your Federal Work Study job.
 You cannot earn more than the award amount during an academic year.

 Hours Per Week

-Most students can earn their award amount by working 10 to 15 hours per week, if they begin working in August.
+Most students can earn their award amount by working 10 to 15 hours per week if they begin working in August.
 The standard award amount will not exceed $2,500 per year.
 If there is an additional need, and we have additional funds, you may request an increase in your Federal Work Study award.
-If you receive a new scholarship or grant, your Federal Work Study award may have to be reduced or cancelled.
+If you receive a new scholarship or grant, your Federal Work Study award may have to be reduced or canceled.